 It's a sad reality that our world is changing.
-Amidst heart-wrenching pictures of starved polar bears and annual forest fires across California, Australia and beyond, we find ourselves at a turning point in the Earth's natural history, staring down a cold and seemingly bleak future.
+Amidst heart-wrenching pictures of starved polar bears and annual forest fires across California, Australia and beyond, we find ourselves at a turning point in the Earth's natural history.

-It seems almost small-minded to say it, but where does the climate crisis leave travel.
-Important questions are now being asked about how much we're contributing to the collapse of many vital ecosystems around the planet and how ecologically aware we are of our holiday habits?
+It seems almost short-sighted to wonder, but where does the climate crisis leave travel.
+Important questions are now being asked about how much we're contributing to the decline of vital ecosystems around the planet and how ecologically aware we are of our holiday habits?

-But the simple fact of the matter is that travel does, and always will, have a serious impact on the climate and the ozone layer.
-It's thought that tourism and the tourism industry is responsible for about a tenth of the world's carbon footprint according the Nature Climate Change scientific journal.
-A particularly striking example of this is that one flight to New York and back from London has more of an impact on the climate than an entire year's worth of personal energy use - and air travel is on the rise.
-One only has to look at pictures and videos of the enormous cruise ships which haul themselves like sluggish leviathans into Spanish and Caribbean harbours to realise that we need to take a different approach when it comes to how we see the world, needs a new approach.
+The simple fact of the matter is that travel does have an impact on global warming and rising sea levels.
+It's thought that tourism and the tourism industry is responsible for roughly 8% of the world's carbon emissions.
+To put that into perspective, a return flight from London to New York has more of an impact on the climate than an entire year's worth of personal energy use - and air travel is on the rise.
+We only have to look at the expansion of the world's airports and the enormous cruise ships which haul themselves into Italian and Spanish ports to realise that we need to take a different approach when it comes to how we see the world.

-It's all very well to advocate rail travel as being a greener alternative to air travel - but does the science check out?
+It's all very well to claim rail travel's a greener alternative to air travel - but does the science check out?

-In a study commissioned by the International Energy Agency (www.iea.org/futureofrail/), it emerged that rail travel contributed only 2% of the total energy consumed in transport, despite railways transporting 8% of freight and 7% of passengers.
-The below graph shows exactly how that statistic looks when compared to rail's heavy-handed, energy-guzzling cousins:
+A 2019 study commissioned by the International Energy Agency showed that rail travel contributed only 2% of the total energy used across all transport types, despite railways moving just 8% of freight and 7% of passengers.
+The following graph shows exactly how that statistic looks when compared to less energy efficient ways of getting from A to B:

-The good news for the railways is that they're naturally off to a great start with regards to green travel.
-With this headstart, railway networks and operators around the world can easily plough ahead with improving the sustainability of their service.
+The good news for railway enthusiasts is that trains already have a head start when it comes to cleaning up their act.
+This means that railway networks and operators around the world can more easily plough ahead with improving the sustainability of their services.

 For a start, electricity.
-Nearly 75% of all passenger rail traffic is run on electricity which is proven to have less of a carbon footprint than diesel.
-And with a large number of developing countries choosing to invest in new electric rail projects, expanding infrastructure in places such as India and Morocco, it seems as though the railways are already starting to contribute to improving the global carbon impact.
+Nearly 75% of all passenger rail traffic runs off electricity, which is proven to be far greener than diesel.
+And with a large number of developing countries choosing to invest in new electric rail projects, expanding infrastructure in places such as India and Morocco, we can only expect this trend to continue.

-As well as that, there are a host of other ways in which railways are stepping up to become more green.
-Take the ticket systems for instance - with the focus of day-to-day life shifting into the digital world, paper tickets are rapidly becoming a thing of the past in favour of more environmentally-friendly e-tickets and barcodes.
-This sees the huge number of paper tickets printed everyday at stations across the world reduced, thereby reducing the high amount of paper waste created and saving future trees from the same fate.
+There are a host of other ways in which railways are stepping up to become more green.
+Take the ticket systems for instance.
+With the focus of day-to-day life shifting into the digital world, paper tickets are rapidly becoming a thing of the past in favour of more environmentally-friendly e-tickets and barcodes.
+This sees the huge number of physical tickets printed every day at stations across the world reduced, thereby reducing the high amount of paper waste created and saving future trees from the same fate.
 A little action can indeed go a long way, and at Great Rail Journeys, we were pleasantly surprised to find that going digital in the last year has already saved 250,000 sheets of A4 paper - equivalent to 30 trees.

-Automatic shutdown factors also contribute to a greener train, with air conditioning and other none essential services shutting down when the train isn't in use or is at rest in a station.
-All of these innovations, along with technology that's just in its infancy today, will work in tandem to pull out railway travel as being on the forefront of a green travel revolution.
+Automatic shutdown factors also contribute to greener trains, with air-conditioning and other non-essential services being turned off when the train isn't in use.
+All of these innovations, along with technology that's just in its infancy today, will work in tandem to ensure rail travel is, and will remain, at the cutting-edge of the green travel revolution.